-Over the next few days, wet weather is expected to prevail over most parts of the ASEAN region except for northern Myanmar as well as the western, southern and central Borneo where dry conditions are forecast.
+In the next few days, wet weather conditions are expected over many parts of the ASEAN region, except for Myanmar, western Sumatra and northern Viet Nam where dry conditions are forecast to persist.
+Increased hotspot and smoke haze activities can be expected in areas that experience continued dry conditions.